We are committed to providing an accessible user experience for all website visitors.

 The closest airports to the Lake Tahoe ski areas are Reno-Tahoe International Airport (about 50 miles to North Tahoe and about 60 miles to South Lake Tahoe) and Sacramento International Airport (about 119 miles to North Tahoe and 114 miles to South Lake Tahoe).
 When booking, compare flights in and out of both airports.
 Then, weigh the cost of ground transportation (shuttles vs. rental cars) from those airports.
 Factor in drive time as well.
 You might be surprised to see more direct flights at peak time.
 For instance, flights from some areas can usually fly direct only to Sacramento.
-But at peak and holiday times, you just might see more direct flights to Reno-Tahoe appear in your search.
+But at peak and holiday times, you just might see more direct flights to Reno-Tahoe in your search.

 Consider ground transportation expenses when choosing an airport.
 If you fly into Sacramento, you’ll likely need to rent a car to drive to Tahoe.
 Reno offers a shorter drive and you can take a bus or shuttle if you really want to go carless.
 Shuttle options include North Lake Tahoe Express, South Lake Tahoe Airporter and Airport Mini Bus.
 Some hotels offer complimentary airport shuttles.
 If you are staying at one ski resort or staying in the town of South Lake Tahoe (near Heavenly Ski Resort), you don't really need a car.
-You'll find free transportation in town, so you may be able to save on a rental car.
-As for North Tahoe, in our Squaw Valley Alpine Meadows Guide we discuss the great free transportation options in that area as well.
+You'll find free transportation, so you may be able to save on a rental car.
+As for North Tahoe, in our Squaw Valley Alpine Meadows Guide we discuss the great free transportation options for that area as well.